jonmikeli/covid-mobile/README.md

 TODO Diagram

 ## IoT device application (client side)
+Mobile applications are mostly divided in iOS and Android applications.
+So, let's focus on that.
+Xamarin or similar solutions allowing to capitalize the development could be important to save time in the overall development process (factorization, tests, etc).
+Among the people that feel on this, keep in mind the purpose and I am sure wise choices will be made.

 ## IoT Solution (cloud side)
 Basically, the solution will reside on two types of implementations: